Replay Engine¶

 Missing required field: 'arguments'

-Suggestion: Validate trace with 'assay validate --trace <file>'
+Suggestion: Validate trace with 'assay trace verify --trace <file> --config eval.yaml'

 Policy Mismatch¶